Myanmar judge jails Reuters reporters for seven years in landmark secrets case

 Yangon northern district judge Ye Lwin said Wa Lone, 32, and Kyaw Soe Oo, 28, breached the colonial-era Official Secrets Act when they collected and obtained confidential documents.

-“The defendants...have breached Official Secrets Act section 3.1.c, and are sentenced to seven years.
+“The defendants ... have breached Official Secrets Act section 3.1.c, and are sentenced to seven years.
 The time already served by the defendants from Dec.
 12 will be taken into consideration,” the judge said.

 Press freedom advocates, the United Nations, the European Union and countries including the United States, Canada and Australia had called for the Reuters journalists’ acquittal.